A moth so large that it struggles to fly has been found at a school in Australia!

 Ludo is a Maine Coon, which is a breed of cat known for their size.
 Ludo measures a huge 118.33cm and - as you can see from the picture - he is certainly a big creature to try to cuddle!

 His owner Kelsey uses a dog carrier when they travel because he won't fit into one designed for cats.

 She said it's great having a big cat because she never has trouble finding him around the house.
 Hide and seek anyone?!

 We couldn't do a list of big animals without giving a mention to these creatures.

 If you come across a blue whale, you're certainly going to know about it.

-Coming in at over 98 feet long, just longer than 3 double-decker buses parked end to end, and weighing over 160 tonnes, the blue whale is believed to be the largest animal to ever exist on our planet.
+Coming in at over 98 feet long - just longer than 3 double-decker buses parked end to end - and weighing over 160 tonnes, the blue whale is believed to be the largest animal ever to have existed on our planet.

 They were lots of them in every ocean on Earth until hunting nearly brought them to extinction.
 A hunting ban started in 1966 and saved the species.

-Today, there is thought to be around 10,000 to 25,000, but because of their solitary nature it's difficult to know for sure how many there are - despite their enormous size.
+Today, there are thought to be around 10,000 to 25,000 of them, but because of their solitary nature it's difficult to know for sure exactly how many there are - despite their enormous size.